ManicodeSecurity/Defending-DevOps/README.md

-### Defending Modern DevOps Environments
+# Defending Modern DevOps Environments (Kubernetes Edition)

-This repository contains all of the labs for the two-day "Defending Modern DevOps Course"
+This repository contains all of the labs for the two-day "Defending Modern DevOps Course" by Manicode Secure Coding Education

 ## Useful `kubectl` Commands
 Helpful `kubectl` commands to interact with your cluster and its components: